Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 'But not until you promise not to eat me.
 Otherwise, I won't be able to inform the king on the number of animals including you, the crocodiles, that will be attending the feast' said the clever mouse deer.

-"OK you have our promise' said Sang Buaya.
+"OK you have our promise,' said Sang Buaya.

 Sang Kancil quickly jumped onto the crocodile's back, counting the number as he jumped from one crocodile to the next crocodile.
-He keeps jumping and counting until he reached the other side of the river.
+He kept jumping and counting until he reached the other side of the river.

 Kancil Fooled the Crocodile Again

 'Yes, and there is no feast, ha ha ha!' laughed Kancil as he quickly ran into the forest, towards the fruit trees.

 Sang Kancil once again managed to outwit his enemy, Sang Buaya, who is now so angry that he is even more determined to eat Kancil the next time he comes to the river.

 Mouse Deer and Crocodile Moral Lessons

 So, what is the moral of the story of this mouse deer and the crocodile?
 Is it not to be too trusty of our enemy?
 Or should we be grateful to people who help us?
 Maybe, the moral is we must always be honest and declare our real intention?

 Maybe all of the above are the moral of the story?